James Small (rugby union): Early life and education

 Small was born in Cape Town to a working-class family, and attended Risidale Primary School and Greenside High School in Johannesburg, South Africa.
 He obtained Transvaal Colours for athletics and competed in the 100m and 400m when he was 16, but looking back said lacked the discipline in school required by athletics, preferring rugby as the fun alternative.
 He said he was offered the opportunity to go to San Diego State University for athletics but had to turn down the offer as his family could not afford for him to travel there.
-At school he was involved in soccer, but was banned from the sport after a falling out with a referee, after which he turned to rugby.
+At school he was involved in association football, but was banned from the sport after a falling out with a referee, after which he turned to rugby.
 He was selected to represent the Transvaal school boys at Craven Week, earning a place in the South African schools boys side on the back of his performance there.
 Although he didn't go to university, he played for the Wits rugby club.
 In 1987 year he started playing for Transvaal, at the age of 18.